 Model Code of Conduct for Legislative Staff

-In recognition of the importance of staff to the mission of the legislative branch of state government and of the value of excellence and professionalism in staff performance, the National Conference of State Legislatures adopts this code as a model to guide the conduct of staff members of state legislatures in their service to the state legislature, its members and the public.
+In recognition of the importance of staff to the mission of the legislative branch of state government and of the value of excellence and professionalism in staff performance, the National Conference of State Legislatures adopts this code as a model to guide the conduct of staff members of state legislatures.
+This guidance is divided into five Articles, which include:

 Statement of Intent

 Section 1.
 This code is intended to express an ideal for and provide guidance to all persons who serve as legislative staff members.
 It is also intended to be a model for adoption by each state legislature, which may modify it.
 The code contains no recommendations for enforcement.
 That is a matter for consideration by any legislative body or staff agency that adopts it or uses it as a basis for its own code.

 Section 2.
 This code is intended to apply to all legislative staff members, regardless of their work assignment or responsibility.
 The variety of staff functions and of staffing structures within which legislative staff members serve the legislature requires that they interpret the obligations of this code from a variety of perspectives.
 It is particularly important whether a staff member works primarily or exclusively for an individual legislator, for a committee, for a partisan or other caucus, for a chamber, or for the whole legislative institution.